-The City of Toronto will take the lead in managing the project and will issue all tenders under the City of Toronto procurement policy which is similar to the University of Toronto procedures.
+The City of Toronto will take the lead in managing the project and will issue the tenders under the City of Toronto procurement policy which is similar to the University of Toronto procedures.
 Senior staff at the University is comfortable with City staff taking the lead both on the procurement phase and on the project management.

-Test results to date show that the material which must be removed comprises household waste.
-Material will be dug out and trucked to licensed disposal sites across the Province which will be determined as part of the tender process.
+Test results indicate that much of the material which must be removed comprises household waste.
+This material will be dug out and trucked to licensed disposal sites across the Province.